-In addition to the above conditions, oxygen disruption during birth, extended labor and delivery, trauma and other acts of malpractice can also contribute to the risk of neonatal stroke.
+In addition to the above conditions, oxygen disruption during birth, extended labor and delivery, trauma, and other acts of malpractice can also contribute to the risk of neonatal stroke.

 Numerous factors place a newborn at a higher risk for a stroke.
 Some newborns are born with a hole in their heart, which is a fairly common birth defect.
-When a child suffers from this condition, any blood clot can easily pass from other parts of the body such as the leg and travel through the heart and into the brain.
+When a child suffers from this condition, any blood clot can easily pass from other parts of the body such as the leg, and travel through the heart and into the brain.

 Anyone with a family history of blood clots is also more at risk for a stroke, including newborns.
 When there is a history of strokes in the family, doctors must take special precautions to try and prevent a stroke in the newborn.
 The failure to do so may be medical negligence.

 When a child is suffering from a serious condition such as meningitis or sepsis, it also increases the child’s chance of having a stroke.
-Additionally, the risk factors described above, including dehydration and improper care during childbirth, are some of the major risk factors of a fetal stroke.
+Additionally, the risk factors described above, including dehydration and improper medical care during childbirth, are some of the major risk factors of a fetal stroke.

 What Are the Differences Between Neonatal and Perinatal Strokes?

 Many people use the terms “neonatal stroke” and “perinatal stroke” interchangeably.
 However, the two types of strokes are different.
-Unlike hemorrhagic strokes and ischemic strokes, the differences between neonatal and perinatal stroke do not lie in how they occur.
+Unlike hemorrhagic strokes and ischemic strokes, the differences between neonatal and perinatal strokes do not lie in how they occur.
 Instead, the difference is when they occur.